-To support businesses facing challenges due to COVID-19 economic slowdown, businesses, non-profits and charities are immediately eligible for an up to 75% subsidy on the wages paid to their employees from March 15 through August 29, 2020
+To support businesses facing challenges due to COVID-19 economic slowdown, businesses, non-profits and charities are eligible for subsidy to help cover the costs of the wages paid to their employees.

-- All businesses, non-profits, and registered charities that have seen gross revenues decline by at least 15% in March and 30% in April and May compared to the same month in 2019 (revenue for this purpose would be revenue from business carried on in Canada, and calculated using the employer’s normal accounting method).
-For the periods after June 6, the eligibility threshold is being reviewed.
+- All businesses, non-profits, and registered charities that have seen gross revenues decline by at least 15% in March and 30% in April, May and June compared to the same month in 2019 (revenue for this purpose would be revenue from business carried on in Canada, and calculated using the employer’s normal accounting method).

 - For those companies for which a year-over-year comparison would mean they are ineligible, they will also have the option of comparing March/April/May revenues to the average of their January and February 2020 revenues to show the needed 15% and 30% declines.
 You may only use one method of calculating revenues for the duration of the program.